Humboldt-Universität zu Berlin - Mikrobiologie

 C-di-GMP signaling in E. coli biofilm formation

 C-di-GMP is a ubiquitous bacterial nucleotide second messenger, which in general down-regulates flagellar expression or activity and promotes biofilm-related functions such as the production of matrix components or adhesins.
 In pathogenic bacteria it often also controls virulence genes.
 In E. coli the production of amyloid curli fibres and cellulose is promoted by c-di-GMP, which is synthesized by 12 diguanylate cyclases (DGC, with GGDEF domains) and degraded by 13 phosphodiesterases (PDE, with EAL domains).
-Some of these DGCs and PDEs have very specific output functions, suggesting some kind of 'local' c-di-GMP signaling.
+Some of these DGCs and PDEs have very specific output functions, which suggested some kind of 'local' c-di-GMP signaling.

 • Are there additional PDEs like PdeR, that act as 'trigger enzymes' in local c-di-GMP signaling?